hswick/exw3/README.md

 ## Address Type

 If you are familiar with web3.js you may find the way ExW3 handles addresses unintuitive.
-ExW3's abi encoder interprets the address type as an uint160.
+ExW3's ABI encoder interprets the address type as an uint160.
 If you are using an address as an option to a transaction like `:from` or `:to` this will work as expected.
 However, if one of your smart contracts is expecting an address type for an input parameter then you will need to do this:

 ```elixir
 a = ExW3.Utils.hex_to_integer("0x88838e84a401a1d6162290a1a765507c4a83f5e050658a83992a912f42149ca5")
 ```